MicrosoftDocs/well-architected/well-architected/pillars.md

 ms.topic: conceptual
 ---

-# Microsoft Well-Architected Framework Pillars
+# Microsoft Azure Well-Architected Framework pillars

-The Well-Architected Framework pillars drive architectural excellence at the fundamental level of a workload.
+The Azure Well-Architected Framework pillars drive architectural excellence at the fundamental level of a workload.

 Use this matrix to familiarize yourself with the key concepts: